Visper22/Sleep-Disorders-Datasets/README.md

 ### Annotations

-Sleep stages were scored in AASM Standard.
+Sleep stages were scored in AASM Standard by two different sleep experts.

 | Type               | Description                                                                                                 |
 | ---                | ---                                                                                                         |